The U.S Citizen Services unit performs various notarial services, including:

 If there are no slots available in the Appointment System, please go back to the system at a later time.
 Appointment slots are opened approximately two weeks in advance, and additional slots are often added, so we recommend you check the system periodically for availability.

 Notarial services are generally considered non-emergency.
 Therefore, in order to be fair to applicants, our office only consider expedite requests when there is an urgent need to travel due to an extreme emergency.
 If you need to request an expedited appointment, you must first schedule an appointment online.
 After successfully scheduling an appointment, you must visit our Inquiry Form to submit an expedite request.
-Please include: 1) the reason for the expedite request, 2) the date and time of your scheduled appointment, and 3) provide documentation to support your claim.
-The American Citizen Services (ACS) Unit will consider your request.
+Please include:

 The notarization fee is $50 USD for each document notarized.
 All consular fees are payable in U.S. Dollars or Vietnamese Dong in cash, or with the following debit/credit cards in U.S. Dollars: Visa, MasterCard, Discover and American Express.
 We cannot accept checks.